 Botox is a neurotoxin that is injected into the muscle to relax it.
 When the muscle relaxes, the overlaying skin becomes smoother, and you have less wrinkles.
 Dysport and Xeomin are two other brands of neurotoxins, made by different companies.
 They are all variations of the same neurotoxin protein.

 After your Botox treatment, it takes 5-10 days for the results to kick in.
 And as long as you are dosed with the appropriate amount of units, your results should last about 3 months.
 Everyone is different with this, though.
 You can read more about that in this earlier blog post.

 What is dermal filler?

 Dermal fillers are injectables that replace lost volume.
 Most are made of hyaluronic acid (HA), which is a naturally occurring substance in your body.
 It is a basic element in connective skin tissue, in spinal fluid, in the eyes, and in joints.
 HA has the ability to draw and hold water and it helps to nourish and moisturize the skin.

 There are many types of HA dermal fillers being used in the US, and they all have different molecular makeups that range from very small molecules (a very delicate filler) to larger molecules (a stronger filler that is better for providing structure and volume).
 These fillers can be injected into areas like the lips, under the eyes, the cheeks, jawline, lip lines, neck lines, chest, and more.
-Results are immediate, and should last 9 months to 2 years, depending on which filler is used, what area is treated, and your own metabolism.
+Results are immediate, and should last 9 months to a year or more, depending on which filler is used, what area is treated, and your own metabolism.